 - Text that is able to be converted to audio, large print, or braille

 - Alt text, captions, and descriptions on all images

 - Avoid images and structure that could cause seizures

 - Tab navigation / all functionality available from keyboard

 Why Should My Site Be WCAG Certified?

-There are a few reasons that making your website accessible to everyone is so important.
+There are a few reasons why making your website accessible to everyone is so important.
 Not only is it good business to be able to market to all consumers, but having your site WCAG certified is good for SEO as well.
-When the functionality of the website includes the WCAG criteria, there is more information for web crawlers to evaluate and use to rank your site.
-Which is a bonus in addition to being able to market to differently-abled consumers.
+When the functionality of the website includes the above list of WCAG criteria, there is more information for web crawlers to evaluate and use to rank your site.
+Which is a bonus in addition to being able to market to differently-abled consumers!